garden-io/garden/docs/guides/running-service-in-local-mode.md

 ### Health-checks

-The readiness probes are disabled for all services running in local mode.
+The readiness and liveness probes are disabled for all services running in local mode.
 This has been done because of some technical reasons.

+The lifecycle of a local service can be completely controlled by a user.
+Thus, the health checks may be unwanted and obstructing.

 The k8s cluster readiness checks are applied to a proxy container which sends the traffic to the local service.
 When a readiness probe happens, the target local service and the relevant port forward are not ready yet.

-The _local mode_ supports liveness probes.
-The liveness probles have intentionally longer initial delays, just to make sure that the local services and port forward have enough time to start.
-The liveness probes are enabled by default, but can be disabled if necessary.
-See the example below.
+Thus, the readiness probe can cause the failure of the _local mode_ startup.

+The liveness checks can cause unnecessary re-deployment of the proxy container in the target cluster.
+Also, those checks create some extra traffic to the local service.
+That might be noisy and unnecessary if the local service is running in the debugger.

 ### Configuring local mode for `container` modules